nashville-software-school/client-side-mastery/book-5-the-apprentice/chapters/REACT_ROUTING.md

 The **`Kennel`** component will contain two child components.

 1. **`NavBar`** which holds navigation elements to always be displayed.
-1. **`ApplicationViews`** which will define all of the URLs that your application will support, and which views will be displays for each one.
+1. **`ApplicationViews`** which will define all of the URLs that your application will support, and which views will be displayed for each one.

 Let's make the child components and then build the container component in which they will live.